 Teens are usually very enthusiastic and energetic.
 They’re going through a period in their lives when they need good activities in order to communicate well with one another and develop constructive relationships.
 We know very well that a large percent of teens prefer to direct their attention towards modern technologies and spend their time surfing the web.
 However, at some point, there will appear a need for collaboration, and for this purpose, teenagers will be forced to work together.
 This is a good thing because, through it, they discover their personal needs, how to relate and connect with other people and how to provide help to those in need.
 In that sense, team building games for teens are aimed at bringing a group together and motivate and teach them how to work effectively as a team.
 Such activities are full of benefits, some of which will be listed below.

-Someone said the most successful people are those who motivate themselves.
-This may be true, however, teenagers are motivated by external sources, that is, they depend on encouragements from each other.
-For some of them, motivation comes from different activities that they carry out among themselves.
-When they see a certain competition between them or someone winning, it moves them to participate fully and giving their best.
-One may say, there is also the reason why they could not have been outside a group of teenagers.
-Team building provides a framework where teens can meet and organize different activities and competitions
+Someone said that most successful people are those who manage to constantly motivate themselves.
+This may be true, but motivation must first be cultivated somehow.
+Teenagers are usually motivated by external sources, depending on encouragement from others.
+For some of them, motivation comes from doing various activities that they carry out among themselves.
+When competition is on the table and they see someone winning at something, it motivates them to fully participate and give their best shot so that they may win as well.
+Team building activities provide a framework where teens can meet one another and organize various competitions.

-Back to Back Driving – Here, you must pay more attention.
-Select 2 players from your team for each round.
-The 2 will back each other, one with a picture, and the other, drawing tools.
+Back to Back Driving – Select 2 players from your team for each round.
+The two will sit back to back from one another.
+One will have pictures, and the other, some drawing tools.
 Describe what you have in your picture while the other person draws it.
-While describing, you must not mention the name of what you have.
-The other participant has to draw only from your description and you’ll see how close the drawing looks when compared to the picture.
+While describing, you must not mention the name of the item you are seeing.
+The other participant has to draw only from your description and you’ll see how close the drawing looks when compared to the real picture.

 - Materials needed: sheets and pens